Heroes of Might and Magic III: Gameplay

 In Heroes of Might and Magic III, the player can select spells (foreground) to sway the outcome of tactical battles (background).

 The game is a turn based strategy title in which the player controls heroes that command armies of mythic and legendary creatures.
 These heroes travel across the game world fighting creatures, and collecting loot.
 This includes resources, which can be used to develop towns, as well as magic artefacts which offer buffs to a hero.
 Heroes can contest resource posts such as mines, which offer a resource income each turn, and attack other towns.
 Combat occurs on a hexagonal grid where units move, attack, and cast spells.

 Heroes III refines the gameplay mechanics of earlier titles while introducing some new features.
 These include a subterranean layer, larger maps and additional victory conditions.
-Some maps require the player to seek the Holy Grail artifact, which can be used to build a permanent structure in a host city to gain significant bonuses, such as increased resource generation and unique town enhancements.
+Some maps require the player to seek the Grail artifact, which can be used to build a permanent structure in a host city to gain significant bonuses, such as increased resource generation and unique town enhancements.
 Eight factions were included, up from six in Heroes II, with a ninth added in the Armageddon's Blade expansion.
 Heroes can also gain abilities which offer them individual perks.
 For example, the Diplomacy skill allows a hero to negotiate with an enemy and convince them to join up rather than fight.

 Heroes III can be played alone through a series of campaigns, as well as cooperatively and competitively through multiplayer maps.
 50 skirmish maps were included for this purpose.